-

 Norwich consistently ranks as one of the friendliest and safest places to live in the UK.
 It is a vibrant city, with a rich cultural heritage that has plenty to offer to visiting exchange students in the ways of music and arts festivals, cinemas, shops, and market towns.
 It is actually one of the first cities in England to be recognized as an UNESCO City of Literature due to its thriving literary community.

 For the past 900 years, Norwich has been an essential European trading city due to its location on England’s eastern coast and proximity to mainland Europe.
 It is also located less than two hours from London by train making it a perfect spot if you want easy access to this world capital and other nearby European countries.
 Surrounding Norwich, you will find beautiful countryside and the sea.
-Get to know more about Norwich.
-You can also read UEA’s Incoming Study Abroad & Exchange Guide.
+You can also refer to UEA’s incoming Study Abroad & Exchange website.

 In England, courses are referred to as modules, and what we call majors in the U.S. are called courses in the UK.
-Module descriptions can be found in the UEA module catalogue.
+Click here to view the module options for inbound study abroad students.
 Please note that the campus timetable may not be available until a few days before the semester starts, so students may not know which modules they are taking until they arrive on campus.

 - HousingYou will pay for your accommodations directly to UEA.
 To check out the types of accommodations available, cost and payment information please visit UEA’s accommodation website.
 Please note that UEA does not have a meal plan as you are accustomed to having in the U.S. The residences have shared kitchen facilities where you can store and prepare your own food.
 Students interested in a homestay option can find more information on UEA’s website.